 - Repeat the process with the other nostril.

-Be careful to sanitize your neti pot after every use.
-Only used distilled water.
-Water straight from the sink may have contaminants, like bacteria or parasites, that could make your condition worse.
+Be careful to sanitize your neti pot after every use, and only use distilled water.
+Water straight from the sink may have contaminants, like bacteria or parasites, which could make your condition worse.

-If the nasal congestion is caused by an allergic reaction, antihistamines may help block inflammation.
+If an allergic reaction causes nasal congestion, antihistamines may help block inflammation.

 Always follow your pharmacist’s advice and the guidelines on the package when taking OTC medications.

-Your doctor is unlikely to prescribe antibiotics unless you have chronic sinusitis, or if your sinus infection is bacterial.
-Your allergist or doctor will determine whether your sinus infection is caused by bacteria or a virus.
+Doctors may prescribe antibiotics in cases of chronic sinusitis or if your sinus infection is bacterial.
+Your primary care provider will determine whether bacteria or a virus causes your sinus infection.
 They’ll do this by:

 - asking about your symptoms